Phobias and Performance Anxiety: A Comprehensive Directory

 Professional & Workplace Performance Anxiety

-Fear of speaking in front of others or being the centre of attention.
+Fear of speaking in front of others or being the centre of attention that causes significant distress and avoidance of speaking situations.

 Presentation Anxiety